HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/loading-external-files.md

-# Loading an external file
+# Loading a file from web

 This example uses `haxe.Http` to load external json file using and demonstrates how to handle the result.